markekraus/psharp/foundation-by-laws.md

 Only Foundation Members (including The Parliamentarian and The President) may sponsor Agenda Items; however, sponsors may collect signatures from contributors and community members to strengthen the support for an Agenda Item.
 Contributors and community members may engage Foundation members for sponsorship of Agenda Items.
-The Foundation may empower contributors, SMEs, or Workgroups to act as non-voting sponsors for Agenda Items in their limited scope of authority.
+The Foundation may empower contributors, SMEs, or Work Groups to act as non-voting sponsors for Agenda Items in their limited scope of authority.
 Only one non-voting sponsor may be listed as a sponsor for any Agenda Item, and the remaining sponsors must be Foundation members.